Generic Name: glimepiride and rosiglitazone (glye MEP ir ide and ROE si GLI ta zone)

 Avandaryl (glimepiride and rosiglitazone) is a combination of two oral diabetes medicines that help control blood sugar levels.

 Taking Avandaryl may increase your risk of serious heart problems, such as heart attack or stroke.
-Therefore, this medicine is available only to certain people with type 2 diabetes that cannot be controlled with other diabetes medications.
+Therefore, it is available only to certain people with type 2 diabetes that cannot be controlled with other diabetes medications.

-Avandaryl is available only under a special program called Avandia-Rosiglitazone Medicines Access Program.
-You must be registered in the program and sign documents stating that you understand the risks and benefits of taking this medication.
+Glimepiride and rosiglitazone is available only under a special program called Avandia-Rosiglitazone Medicines Access Program.
+You must be registered in the program and sign documents stating that you understand the risks and benefits of taking Avandaryl.

 Important information about Avandaryl